 For broader context on manufacturing CRM, see our blog post on SuiteCRM for Manufacturing and the SuiteCRM for Logistics guide.

-Generic CRMs assume your customer is the buyer.
-In manufacturing, your customer is often a chain — the distributor or dealer who buys from you, who sells to a contractor, who installs for an end-user.
+the distributor or dealer who buys from you, who sells to a contractor, who installs for an end-user.
 Each link has different needs, different incentives, and different data you have to track.

-SuiteCRM handles it differently.
 Open source, no per-user licensing, fully customizable, and integrates with the ERPs manufacturing actually uses (SAP, Oracle, Microsoft Dynamics, Epicor, Infor, NetSuite, Sage, Acumatica, IFS).
 With a certified partner doing implementation, you get the workflows, the integrations, and the cost structure manufacturing needs.

 Real cost ranges based on completed manufacturing deployments: